We’ve said it before, and we’ll say it again — everyone loves credentials. Credentials are the glazed donut of data types.

 DID tokens are cryptographically generated proofs for managing user access to the application’s resource server.
 Leveraging the Ethereum blockchain, the DID token created by the Magic SDK can generate verifiable proofs of authorization and identity.

 Further, this token is passed to the server to verify the user.
-Magic stores the user's email and id in the browser’s indexedDB.
+Magic stores the user's email and ID in the browser’s IndexedDB.
 However, some information is stored in cookies and localStorage for accurate and correct performance.

 - Enable multi-factor authentication for your email